Written by Daniel Graff-Radford, CEO of Allbound, the partner preferred PRM (partner relationship management) company.

 Step 1 – Identify Your Ideal Partner

 A second place to look at is companies that sell to your ideal customer profile (ICP).
-See if there is a vibrant ecosystem that want to integrate with your products, resell, or refer.
+See if there is a vibrant ecosystem that wants to integrate with your products, resell, or refer.
 Marketplaces, such as AWS, Shopify, HubSpot, etc., are another fantastic route to potential partners.
 They can be great places to list products and find services firms that may want to help connect you with buyers.
-For additional strategies, read Eight Tips to Find and Recruit Channel Partners.
+For additional strategies, read Nine Tips to Find and Recruit Channel Partners.